xixogo5105/uiptv/README.md

     /usr/local/bin/mpv "$@"&

 ### Disclaimer/Final Thoughts
 <p>This is currently only available in english.
+EPG is not yet supported.
 This may be turned into a multilingual project in future should a public demand deems it necessary.
 Please be mindful that this is a fun/personal project only and not much research has been done to make it professional.
 Please feel free to send merge request for additional functionality.
 No donations are needed for this project at this moment.
 Instead, please consider donating to any of your favorite Linux project that is in need.